Land value tax: Zimbabwe

 In Zimbabwe, government coalition partners the Movement for Democratic Change adopted LVT.

 Countries with active discussion

 China

 China's Real Rights Law contains provisions founded on LVT analysis.

 Ireland

-In 2010 the government of Ireland announced that it would introduce an LVT, beginning in 2013.
+In 2010, the government of Ireland announced that it would introduce an LVT, beginning in 2013.
 Following a 2011 change in government, a property tax was introduced instead.

 New Zealand

 After decades of a modest LVT, New Zealand abolished it in 1990.
 Discussions continue as to whether or not to bring it back.
 Earlier Georgist politicians included Patrick O'Regan and Tom Paul (who was Vice-President of the New Zealand Land Values League).

 United Kingdom

 In September 1908, Chancellor of the Exchequer David Lloyd George instructed McKenna, the First Lord of the Admiralty, to build more Dreadnoughts.
 The ships were to be financed by an LVT.
 Lloyd George believed that relating national defence to land tax would both provoke the opposition of the House of Lords and rally the people round a simple emotive issue.
 The Lords, composed of wealthy landowners, rejected the Budget in November 1909, leading to a constitutional crisis.

 LVT was on the UK statute books briefly in 1931, introduced by Philip Snowden's 1931 budget, strongly supported by prominent LVT campaigner Andrew MacLaren MP.
-MacLaren lost his seat at the next election (1931) and the act was repealed.
+MacLaren lost his seat at the next election (1931), and the act was repealed.
 MacLaren tried again with a private member's bill in 1937; it was rejected 141 to 118.

 Labour Land Campaign advocates within the Labour Party and the broader labour movement for "a more equitable distribution of the Land Values that are created by the whole community" through LVT.
-Its membership includes members of the British Labour Party, trade unions and cooperatives and individuals.
+Its membership includes members of the British Labour Party, trade unions, cooperatives, and individuals.
 The Liberal Democrats' ALTER (Action for Land Taxation and Economic Reform) aims:

 to improve the understanding of and support for Land Value Taxation amongst members of the Liberal Democrats; to encourage all Liberal Democrats to promote and campaign for this policy as part of a more sustainable and just resource based economic system in which no one is enslaved by poverty; and to cooperate with other bodies, both inside and outside the Liberal Democrat Party, who share these objectives.

 The Green Party "favour moving to a system of Land Value Tax, where the level of taxation depends on the rental value of the land concerned."

 A course in "Economics with Justice" with a strong foundation in LVT is offered at the School of Economic Science, which was founded by Andrew MacLaren MP and has historical links with the Henry George Foundation.